timvisee/tty-read-rs/README.md

 ## TODO
 - Configurable properties:
   - Print input characters or not.
-  - Cancel input when pressing CTRL+C or not.
+  - Cancel input when pressing CTRL+C or not, catch these by default.
   - Input timeout.
   - Lock `stdin` and/or `stdout`.
 - Support for Windows.
+- Input prompt (persistent or not).
 - Don't flush `stdin` when opening a reader.
 - Additional reading functions.
 - ...